cccaballero/web2py-examples-proposal/README.md

 # web2py-examples-proposal
-New design proposal fow web2py examples app
+New design proposal for web2py examples app